Azure HDInsight Accelerated Writes for Apache HBase

 Accelerated Writes feature in Azure HDInsight for Apache HBase

 The Accelerated Writes feature solves the problem of higher write-latencies caused by using Write Ahead Logs that are in cloud storage.
 The Accelerated Writes feature for HDInsight Apache HBase clusters, attaches premium SSD-managed disks to every RegionServer (worker node).
 Write Ahead Logs are then written to the Hadoop File System (HDFS) mounted on these premium managed-disks instead of cloud storage.
 Premium managed-disks use Solid-State Disks (SSDs) and offer excellent I/O performance with fault tolerance.
 Unlike unmanaged disks, if one storage unit goes down, it won't affect other storage units in the same availability set.
 As a result, managed-disks provide low write-latency and better resiliency for your applications.
 To learn more about Azure-managed disks, see Introduction to Azure managed disks.

 How to enable Accelerated Writes for HBase in HDInsight

-To create a new HBase cluster with the Accelerated Writes feature, follow the steps in Set up clusters in HDInsight until you reach Step 3, Storage.
-Under Metastore Settings, select the checkbox next to Enable HBase accelerated writes.
+To create a new HBase cluster with the Accelerated Writes feature, follow the steps in Set up clusters in HDInsight.
+On the Basics tab select cluster type as HBase, specify a component version and then click on the checkbox next to Enable HBase accelerated writes.
 Then, continue with the remaining steps for cluster creation.

 To preserve data durability, create a cluster with a minimum of three worker nodes.
 Once created, you can't scale down the cluster to less than three worker nodes.